alvassin/nodejs-icecast-monitor/README.md

 Powerful & handy interface for icecast-kh monitoring & statistics collection (admin access is required).

-* Able to collect stats in realtime;
+* Able to collect icecast stats in realtime;
 * Provides easy access to all stats, available in web admin;
 * Can deal with very large amounts of data in memory-effective way;
 * Has only one npm dependency.